jwentong/jwentong.github.io/index.md

 ### What's New

 {: .text-justify}
-- [10/2024] One of our papers, "*Title: LLM-Slice: Dedicated Wireless Network Slicing for Large   Language Models*," has been accepted by SenSys 2024.
+- [10/2024] One of our papers, "*LLM-Slice: Dedicated Wireless Network Slicing for Large   Language Models*," has been accepted by SenSys 2024.
 Congrats to Boyi!
 - [09/2024] We successfully held the 2nd 6G wireless summit in the Sheraton Hong Kong Hotel & Towers, on Sept.
 11-12.
 For more details, please see the conference [Website](https://hk6gws2024.ieee-hk6gws.org/) and [Image Gallery](https://6g-aoe.hkust.edu.hk/newsevents/).
 - [09/2024] One of our papers, "*WirelessAgent: Large Language Model Agents for Intelligent Wireless Networks*," has been submitted to a possible journal for publication.
 [ArXiv](https://arxiv.org/abs/2409.07964)
 - [08/2024] One of our papers, "*A Federated Online Restless Bandit Framework for Cooperative Resource Allocation*", has been accepted by the IEEE Transactions on Mobile Computing.